miayam/learn-css/008 Layout/README.md

 }
 ```
 It requires more than a paragraph to explain.
 Think a box that
-contains items and you can manipulate how they stack inside.
+contains items you can manipulate how they stack inside.
-You can make them either stack horizontally or vertically.
+You can make them either stack horizontally like books in a bookshelf
+or vertically like floors in a building.
 It's flexible.
 It's a `block` element on steroid.

 ### Grid